Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 We next explain the construction of the non-Bloch band theory of spatially periodic continuous systems.
 Reference \cite{Yokomizo2022a} has considered 1D systems described by the Strum-Liouville-type wave equation as follows:

 where $\psi\left(x\right)$ is a wave function, and $p\left(x\right)$, $\lambda_{1,2}\left(x\right)$, and $v\left(x\right)$ are complex-valued periodic functions with a period $a$.
 The first-order derivative terms in Eq.~(\ref{SLeq}) essentially contribute to realizing the non-Hermitian skin effect since the terms can be regarded as an imaginary gauge potential~\cite{Hatano1996}.
-The main result of the previous work is that the generalized Brillouin zone becomes the circle with the radius $r$ given by
+The main result of the previous work is that the generalized Brillouin zone becomes a circle with a radius

 which means that the imaginary part of the complex-valued Bloch wavenumber is obtained by $-\frac{1}{a}\log r$.
 The generalized Brillouin zone allows us to investigate the bulk-edge correspondence, for example, in photonic crystals with anisotropy and optical loss.
 The electromagnetic wave in the photonic crystal obeys the wave equation written in the form of Eq.~(\ref{SLeq}) and exhibits the non-Hermitian skin effect.
-The topological edge states appear when the Zak phase defined by the generalized Brillouin zone takes a nonzero value.
-Additionally, Ref.~\cite{Yokomizo2024} has investigated the construction of the non-Bloch band theory in spatially periodic continuous systems described by generalized eigenvalue problems.
+The topological edge state appears when the Zak phase defined by the generalized Brillouin zone takes a nonzero value.
+Recently, a general extension of the framework has been proposed in Ref.~\cite{Hu2024v2}.
+Additionally, Ref.~\cite{Yokomizo2024} has investigated the construction of the non-Bloch band theory in spatially periodic continuous systems described by generalized eigenvalue equations.

 The relaxation dynamics from initial states to a steady state have been studied in stochastic processes described by Eq.~(\ref{mastereq}).
 The steady state uniquely corresponds to the eigenvector of the transition matrix whose eigenvalue is equal to $0$.
 We remark that the non-Bloch band theory is useful for investigating the role of topology in the relaxation dynamics.
 Let us suppose that the system has the spatial translation symmetry, and the transition matrix is denoted by $W_{nm}$, where $n$ and $m$ are the site indices.
 Furthermore, let $W\left(k\right)$ denote the diagonalized form of the transition matrix in the Fourier basis.
 For the sake of convenience, we introduce the scale-transformation form of the transition matrix as follows: $\left(W^\lambda\right)_{nm}\equiv W_{nm}e^{\lambda\left(n-m\right)}$.
 Reference~\cite{Sawada2024} has proposed that the point-gap topology can be characterized by the winding number defined as